Dutch Oven Baked Risotto

 Description

 Craving risotto but don’t want to spend the whole evening at the stove?
 Try this baked Dutch oven risotto!
-It’s a hands-off recipe that comes together with just 15 minutes if prep!
-It’s perfect for dinner party!
+It’s a hands-off recipe that comes together with just 15 minutes of prep!
+It’s perfect for a dinner party!

 Ingredients